nasa/cumulus/docs/deployment/README.md

   # if not specified, the value of the API gateway distribution endpoint is used
   # api_distribution_url: https://apigateway-url-to-distribution-app/ # make sure to include the trailing slash

   # Required.
-URS users who should have access to the dashboard application.
+URS users who should have access to the dashboard application and Cumulus API.
   users:
     - username: <user>
     - username: <user2>